Purefoods–Swift rivalry: Pre-PBA days

 Purefoods Corporation burst into the basketball scene in 1986 by joining the Philippine Amateur Basketball League (PABL) which had the RFM-Swifts as its founding members.
 Both companies, which were into food and beverage business, were the largest producer and marketer of processed meats in the Philippines.
 Their first-ever match-up took place during the second conference (Founder's Cup) at the Rizal Memorial Coliseum.

-Overall, RFM Corporation was more successful in the amateur league, its team won three championships from 1987 to 1989 and featured some of the best amateur cagers and national team members such as Elmer Cabahug, Renato Agustin, Ricric Marata, Alvin Patrimonio and Zaldy Realubit.
+Overall, RFM Corporation was more successful in the amateur league, its team won three championships from 1987 to 1989 and featured some of the best amateur cagers and national team members such as Elmer Cabahug, Ato Agustin, Ric-Ric Marata, Alvin Patrimonio and Zaldy Realubit.
 Purefoods were mostly consists of players who didn't really make their mark into the pro league and some collegiate standouts.

 In 1988, Purefoods entered the Philippine Basketball Association, buying out the franchise rights of the disbanded Tanduay Rhum Makers.
 Their amateur ballclub would play its final season after two conferences.
 The Purefoods' PBA team was securing the services of national team player Alvin Patrimonio, who had express his desire to move to the pro ranks but was denied release and prevented by his mother team in the PABL: RFM-Swifts, Eventually, Patrimonio was released and began playing for Purefoods Hotdogs in the PBA starting on June 30.

 PBA rivalry

 First two seasons (1990-1991)

 Republic Flour Mills (RFM) bought the Cosmos Bottling Corporation in 1989 and were first known as Pop Cola Sizzlers when they joined the Philippine Basketball Association (PBA) as an expansion franchise in 1990.
 Their first meeting with corporate rival Purefoods Hotdogs takes place on March 1, 1990, with Purefoods winning 132–122.
 Pop Cola got back at Purefoods in their second meeting on March 13 and scored their first win in the pro league after five losses, defeating the Hotdogs, 138–120.

 In the 1990 PBA Third Conference semifinals, Pop Cola now rename Sarsi, were already out of contention even in the series for third place when they played with pride and beat the finals-seeking Purefoods, 138–131, denying the Hotdogs an outright finals berth and sent them into a playoff game against Shell.

 The following season in 1991, Diet Sarsi acquired shooting guard Al Solis from Purefoods by offering him a contract which the Hotdogs did not match.
 On April 14, Purefoods center Jack Tanuan joined the Sizzlers.
 RFM also tried to acquire Hotdogs' forward Alvin Patrimonio but the PBA office fined both RFM and Patrimonio for tampering.
-The two corporate rivals battled in the 1991 PBA All-Filipino Conference Finals.
+The two corporate rivals battled in the 1991 PBA All-Filipino Conference finals.
 The best-of-five series went in all five games with the Hotdogs winning, 107-100, in the deciding game.
 Starting the third conference of that year, RFM changed its team name from Diet Sarsi to Swift Mighty Meaty Hotdogs (or "Swift Mighty Meaties"), a brand that their amateur ballclub used during the 1980s and as to rival Purefoods' "Tender Juicy Hotdogs".